openethereum/openethereum.github.io/Private-Transactions-Tutorial-Overview.md

 title: Private Transactions Tutorial Overview
 ---

-In this tutorial, we will learn step by step how to setup a Private contract and make private transactions.
+In this tutorial, we will learn step-by-step how to set up a Private contract and make private transactions.
 The use case is the following:

-Alice and Bob would like to use a smart-contract on a blockchain, but want to make sure no-one else can read the state of the contract or interact with it.
+Alice and Bob would like to use a smart contract on a blockchain, but want to make sure no one else can read the state of the contract or interact with it.

 To follow this tutorial, you need to have a set of Secret Store nodes running.
 Follow the [Secret Store tutorial](https://wiki.parity.io/Secret-Store-Tutorial-overview) to get familiar with it.
-This tutorial will pick-up from there.
+This tutorial will pick up from there.

 To keep things simple we will work on a [Private development chain](Private-development-chain) but the setup presented would work on any blockchain, Private or Public.